 Mr. Hyzak has served as Main Street's Chief Executive Officer since November 2018 and as a member of our Board since January 2018.
 Mr. Hyzak also serves as a member of our management team's executive and investment committees.
 He was promoted to the role of Chief Executive Officer in November 2018 and was elected to our Board of Directors in January 2018.
 Mr. Hyzak previously served in several executive roles from 2011 to 2018, including as our President (2015 until November 2018), Chief Operating Officer (2014 until November 2018), Chief Financial Officer (2011 until 2014) and Senior Managing Director since 2011 and also served in other senior executive positions at Main Street prior to 2011.
-Prior to our IPO in 2007, Mr. Hyzak served as a Senior Managing Director and other executive positions of several Main Street predecessor funds and entities, which are now our subsidiaries.
+Prior to our IPO in 2007, Mr. Hyzak served as a Senior Managing Director and other executive positions of several Main Street prior to 2011.
+Prior to our IPO in 2007, Mr. Hyzak served as a Senior Managing Director and other executive positions of several Main Street prior to 2011.
+Prior to our IPO in 2007, Mr. Hyzak served as a Senior Managing Director and other executive positions of several Main Street prior to 2011.
+Prior to our IPO in 2007, Mr. Hyzak served as a Senior Managing Director and other executive positions of several Main Street prior to 2011.
+Prior to our IPO in 2007, Mr. Hyzak served as a Senior Managing Director and other executive positions of several Main Street prior to 2011.
+Prior to Events and entities, which are now our subsidiaries.
 Mr. Hyzak joined Main Street in 2002, becoming one of the founding members of the firm.
 Since October 2020, Mr. Hyzak has also served as the Chief Executive Officer and Chairman of the Board of MSC Income.
 Prior to joining Main Street, Mr. Hyzak was a Director of Integration with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, where he was principally focused on the company's mergers and acquisitions and corporate finance activities.
-Previously, Mr. Hyzak was a Manager with Arthur Andersen in its Transaction Advisory Services group.
-Mr. Hyzak currently serves on the board of directors of Child Advocates, a non-profit organization that trains and supports advocates to serve the interests of abused or neglected children in the greater Houston area.
-We believe Mr. Hyzak is qualified to serve on our Board because of his long tenure in leadership roles at Main Street, currently as Chief Executive Officer and previously as President and Chief Operating Officer, in which roles he has successfully led our lower middle market investment activities, and
+Previously, Mr. Hyzak was a Manager with Art